 Additional information regarding grades, credits, academic polices and study abroad

-- Earned Hours: A,B,C,D, Deferred, Pass and Transfer Hours accepted by the University of Louisville
+- Earned Hours: A,B,C,D, Deferred, Pass, CR Test hours and Transfer Hours accepted by the University of Louisville

 - Attempted Hours: All earned hours, plus W, F, I, U (with exceptions listed below)

 - Accepted Transfer and Test Credits: Count as earned and attempted hours; are not factored into the student’s GPA calculation